gsouf/google-url/README.md

 google-url
 ==========

-Get ready to query google like a pro and make awesome google searches
+Get ready to query google like a pro and make awesome google searches with PHP

 Example of use
 --------------